-12.6.1 Procedure
+12.6.1 Residential Variance - Procedure

-- (1) Requests for variance forms will be obtained from and submitted to the Customer Service Department. - (2) Variance requests will be processed by the Customer Service Department. - (3) At the discretion of the District, the requesting customer may be required to have a water audit, which will be conducted by the District at no charge prior to review of the request. - (4) Responses to variance requests will be provided by the Customer Service Department in written form. - (5) Requests for variances that are denied may be resubmitted to an appeal board. - (6) Decisions by the appeal board are final.
+- (1) Variance request forms must be submitted to the Customer Service Department. - (2) Variance requests will be processed by the Customer Service Department. - (3) At the discretion of the District, the requesting customer may be required to have a water audit, which will be conducted by the District at no charge prior to review of the request. - (4) Staff will notify a customer in writing if their variance request is denied. - (5) Documents submitted by any customer as part of the variance procedure are reviewed and returned to the customer if requested.
+If the customer does not request the documentation back, it will be destroyed to protect the customer's privacy, except for information retained by the District to document variances or as otherwise required by law.